wkulesza/transit-base-template/readme.txt

-=== NWOTA ===
+=== Transit Base Template ===

 Contributors: automattic
 Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

 Requires at least: 4.0
-Tested up to: 4.7
+Tested up to: 4.9
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called NWOTA, or underscores.
+A starter theme template based on underscores, tailored for transit sites.

 == Description ==

-Hi.
-I'm a starter theme called NWOTA, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+This is a starter theme meant to work in tandem with the [Transit Custom Posts](https://github.com/trilliumtransit/transit-custom-posts) plugin.
+The Transit Base Template can be used as a starting point for integrating GTFS data into your Wordpress site or even just a working example for how to use the functions from the Transit Custom Posts API.
+We don't recommend using this theme as a parent theme just yet, at least not until a more stable release.

 == Installation ==